Loco de Amor (album)

 Loco de Amor (English: Crazy in Love) is the sixth studio album by Colombian recording artist Juanes, released on March 11, 2014, by Universal Music Latino.
 It is his first studio album since P.A.R.C.E.
 (2010).
 At the Latin Grammy Awards of 2014, the album received the award for Best Pop/Rock Album.
 Loco de Amor was nominated for Lo Nuestro Award for Pop Album of the Year.
 It was nominated for a Grammy Award for Best Latin Pop Album in 2015.

 Background & release

-In May 2012, Juanes released a live album Juanes: MTV Unplugged under the production of the Dominican musician Juan Luis Guerra, an album based in a compilation of all his hits but in acoustic version.
-It garnered critical acclaim and was a commercial success internationally, compared to his last studio album P.A.R.C.E.
+In May 2012, Juanes released a live album titled Juanes: MTV Unplugged, produced by the Dominican musician Juan Luis Guerra.
+The album featured acoustic version of his hits and received critical acclaim, surpassing the success of his previous studio album, P.A.R.C.E.
 (2010).

-On January 30, Juanes revealed the title of the album the social networks with a short message: My feeling is reflected in three words Loco de Amor.
-It was additionally announced that the record would be released on March 11, 2014, worldwide.
-Its cover artwork was revealed in his official webpage, and sees Juanes black dressed looking at the horizon, in the background is the sea and some mountains at sunset.
-Later revealed that a Target-exclusive deluxe version of the record would be made available for pre-order on February 18.
+On January 30, Juanes announced the title of the album the social networks with a short message: "My feeling is reflected in three words: Loco de Amor."
+It was also announced that the record would be released worldwide on March 11, 2014.
+The cover artwork, featuring Juanes dressed in black looking at the horizon with the sea and mountains in the background at sunset, was revealed on his official website.
+It was later revealed that a Target-exclusive deluxe version of the record would be made available for pre-order on February 18.